Academy Personnel

 E-mail: blfetters

 Bridger was born in Hong Kong and lived in Macau through his childhood.
 His family moved to Huntington, Indiana when he was in fifth grade.
-He attended Huntington North High School and Huntington University (Class of ’09).
-During his time at HU, he was employed as a local sportswriter and radio broadcaster.
-Bridger has returned to Asia many times since moving to Indiana, including seven trips as a volunteer with English camps in China and a two-year stint as an English instructor in Macau after college.
+Throughout high school and college, Bridger worked as a local sportswriter and radio broadcaster in Huntington.
+Bridger returned to Asia many times after moving to Indiana, including seven trips as a volunteer with summer English camps in China and a two-year stint as a high school English instructor in Macau.

 Anna Sammelson